satansdeer/satansdeer.github.com/src/pages/posts/serve-page-in-multiple-languages/index.md

 Look at this:

-If most of your page is in english but you have a few paragraphs in german or french - you can specify language of those paragraphs by setting the lang attribute.
+If most of your page is in English but you have a few paragraphs in German or French - you can specify language of those paragraphs by setting the `lang` attribute.

 And lastly we need to make sure to let search engines know that we have localized versions of some page, so they won't be treated as content duplicates.

-## Optimizing For Seo
+## Optimizing For SEO

 Serving same page in multiple languages can lead to a lot of duplicated content, which can harm ranking your page in search engines.

-To avoid that you should specify the canonical url - with default or main language of your content and specify localized versions of this page as alternatives with language specified in hreflang field.
+To avoid that you should specify the canonical url - with default or main language of your content and specify localized versions of this page as alternatives with language specified in `hreflang` field.
 Using `<link rel="alternate" hreflang='en-gb'>`

 `youtube:https://www.youtube.com/embed/9wJPOPywU3w`